link-discord/mineflayer-auto-eat/README.md

 Calling this function will disable the plugin

 ### bot.autoEat.eat()
-If you want to for some ever reason want to call the eat function manually you can do it like this below
+If you want to call the eat function manually you can do it like this below
 ```js
 bot.autoEat.eat(function (err) {